 The Charity is an Irish registered company limited by guarantee under part 18 of the Companies Act 2014 with a registered office at 1-2 Cavendish Row, Upper O'Connell Street, Dublin 1.
-The members of the Company are the Directors named on page 1.
 In the event of the Charity being wound up, the liability in respect of the guarantee is limited to €1 per member of the Charity.